In the face of ambiguity, refuse the temptation to guess.

 print(f"The memory address of the string is: {id(my_string)}")

 Each location in a computer's memory has a unique address, much like each house on a street has a unique number.
 Data structures such as lists and dictionaries use these addresses to organize data.
 Lists keep data in sequential order so that it can be retrieved using an index.
-Dictionaries, on the other hand, use a key-value pair system for fast access using unique keys.
-These methods of using memory addresses provide the foundation for efficient data storage and retrieval, which is critical to the performance of data-intensive applications.
+Dictionaries, on the other hand, use a key-value pair system for fast access using unique keys (hash maps).

 # Memory addresses in Python data structures